Sacred Geometry for Chamber Orchestra

 3 Evening Pieces for Chamber Orchestra

 Evening Begins, Waves of Lake Superior and Prayer-Like are expanded versions of the piano compositions shown above.
 Increased harmony, counterpoint and orchestral color are featured.
-This was premiered in December of 2016 by the Bethlehem Chamber Orchestra of St. Cloud, MN
+This was premiered on December 18th of 2016 by the Bethlehem Chamber Orchestra of St. Cloud, MN

 Youthful Dance Duet for Saxophones from DaVinci Transcending Time